 Ferrara is exceptionally unique on some very fundamental levels.
 Did you know that among the most culturally important Italian cities, its the only one that is not derived from an ancient Roman layout? (sorry, Caesar!).
 It’s true.
 As its World Heritage List description states, “It did not develop from a central area but rather on a linear axis, along the banks of the Po River, with longitudinal streets and many cross streets around which the medieval city was organized.
 The most significant characteristic of Ferrara’s urban history rests on the fact that it developed from the 14th century onwards and, for the first time in Europe, on the basis of planning regulations that are in use nowadays in all modern towns.
 This type of development is known as addizione; the third phase was implemented in 1492, making Ferrara the only planned Renaissance town to have been completed.”
 The street network and the enclosing walls are closely linked with the palaces, the churches, and the gardens, many of which can be visited today.

-True, Modena is pretty hopping these days, what with the recent opening of the Enzo Ferrari House Museum.
+True, Modena is pretty hopping thanks to the opening of the Enzo Ferrari House Museum.
 But oh, there’s more – this is Italy, remember?
 The town’s cathedral, Piazza Grande and Torre Civica are all inscribed on UNESCO’s World Heritage List.
 Why?
 Because “the magnificent 12th-century cathedral, the work of two great artists (Lanfranco and Wiligelmus), is a supreme example of early Romanesque art, and with its piazza and soaring tower, it testifies to the faith of its builders and the power of the Canossa dynasty who commissioned it.”
 Medieval masterworks as fresh today as they were in the 12th century – that’s very must-see Italy.